comrs/comrs.github.io/minecraft-server-status/index.md

 ![Server-status](https://mcapi.us/server/image?ip=environment-o.craft.ply.gg&port=7927&theme=dark&title=)

-Java: `147.185.221.180:7927`
+Java: `environment-o.craft.ply.gg:7927`

-Bedrock: `147.185.221.180`
+Bedrock: `children-passage.at.ply.gg`
 Port `59794`

-Bedrock players must have `1.19.20` and above while Java players must have atlease `1.19.2`
+Bedrock players must have `1.19.50+` and above while Java players can play with versions below 1.19.4 (Thanks ViaVersion.)
-> Note: Bedrock players must login first to Xbox in order to join due to Geyser limitations, workarounds are still in testing.
-In future this will be removed.
+> ~~Note: Bedrock players must login first to Xbox in order to join due to Geyser limitations, workarounds are still in testing.
+In future this will be removed.~~ Players without account can join now!
+Enjoy! ;)